-Summer is filled with highly anticipated superhero movie releases.
-While superhero epics seem like the Greek mythology of our time, with towering men and women possessing deity-like capabilities to save the world, there is something human in their approach that we as social sector warriors can borrow in our change management efforts.
+Summer is always filled with highly anticipated superhero movie releases, with towering men and women possessing superhuman capabilities to save the world.
+These superhero epics offer much in their approach that we as social sector warriors can leverage for our own change management efforts.
 Whether we are trying to pivot to a new strategic plan or move to a more collaborative model within a community (see Collaboration Commandments), change is hard.
 While it sometimes feels like we need superhero strength to weather change, we mortals are resilient and can thrive by channeling our inner superheroes into a step-by-step process to change.

-We are big fans of John Kotter’s book, Leading Change, which breaks the seemingly colossal goal of change into actionable tasks that, with effort and planning, can be implemented in social sector organizations.
-His roadmap to change, as outlined in the graphic above, incorporates many of the best practices we share with our clients.
-The truth is everything has some element of change involved and these steps can be helpful reminders.
+We are big fans of John Kotter’s book, Leading Change, which breaks the seemingly colossal goal of change into actionable steps that, with effort and planning, can be implemented in social sector organizations.
+His roadmap to change, as outlined in the graphic below, incorporates many of the best practices we share (and have evolved) with our clients.
+The truth is everything has some element of change involved, and these steps can be helpful reminders.

 True for superheroes and social sector warriors alike, we need to gear up for changes in our organizations.
-In preparing our teams for tough sacrifices and new ways of working, we need to create a sense of urgency around why change is needed.
-Whether you are Iron Man demonstrating the threat of weapons in enemy hands or a nonprofit CEO facing regularly declining financials or the threat of irrelevancy in the market, social sector leaders need to show their teams that the threats are real and shed light on the real consequences of inaction.
-After a credible threat has been acknowledged, leaders should build a team of like-minded champions to lead the charge and develop a well-defined vision and strategy for a thriving future.
-The biggest mistake that social sector leaders make is underestimating the role that complacency has as an enemy of social change.
+In preparing our teams for stretch goals and new ways of working, we need to create a sense of urgency around why change is needed.
+Whether you are Iron Man demonstrating the threat of weapons in enemy hands or a nonprofit CEO considering a new social enterprise or facing regularly declining financials, you need to show your team that change is important to the future and shed light on the real consequences of inaction.
+After a credible threat (or amazing opportunity) has been acknowledged, leaders should build a team of like-minded champions to lead the charge and develop a well-defined vision and strategy for a thriving future.
+The biggest mistake that social sector leaders make in this phase is underestimating complacency as an enemy of social change.
 They make assumptions that because they understand that change needs to happen, that all others understand it in the same way.
-Or, they don’t prepare for an inevitable backslide once change begins to take hold, but barriers to change emerge.
+But every person has a different response to change – some move quickly while others may want more data before switching courses.
+Moreover, leaders seldom prepare for an inevitable backslide once change begins to take hold or when barriers to change emerge.
 To mitigate this, we encourage clients to be a “broken record” – repeat and repeat until a new way of working is heard multiple times in multiple ways.
 By preparing for change, you are much more likely to build an army of support and have a shared vision and action plan that will help you weather inevitable barriers.

 Change is tough for the social sector, but when leaders take heroic steps to call everyone to action it is manageable and achievable.
 And, when you hear employees and community stakeholders talking about the change to outsiders as the new norm, or even better, as their idea, you will know you have won the battle.
 We invite you to share your experiences with change and any successful battle plans for making it happen.